hashicorp/consul/website/source/docs/connect/proxies/envoy.md

   available interfaces or a pod IP address.

-    -> **Note:** Envoy versions prior to 1.10 do not export timing histograms using the internal prometheus endpoint.
+    -> **Note:** Envoy versions prior to 1.10 do not export timing histograms using the internal Prometheus endpoint.
 Consul 1.5.0 [doesn't yet support Envoy 1.10](#supported-versions) although support will soon be added.

 - `envoy_stats_tags` - Specifies one or more static tags that will be added to